 Other variations of these are acceptable, so long as:

 - You are bending an authentic IronMind Red Nail™ or Gold Nail™ that has not been modified in any way.

 - Only genuine IronMind Hand Pads are used; they cannot be modified in any way.
-Although the use of chalk is permitted, no accessories (such as rubber bands) can be added to the pads and used during the bend.
+No accessories (such as rubber bands) can be added to the pads and used during the bend.

 - No part of the bender's arms or hands may touch the body below the waist level.